Schlage: Key copying

+Smart home products

+Smart locks

+In 2013, Schlage launched the Connect deadbolt, a smart lock available in Z-Wave and Zigbee-enabled versions with compatibility with Amazon Alexa and Google Home.
+In 2015, it introduced the Sense deadbolt, a Bluetooth-enabled smart lock and its first to support Apple Home.
+The Connect and Sense deadbolts require a hub to connect to Wi-Fi.
+It introduced the Encode deadbolt in 2019, its first lock with built-in Wi-Fi.
+A latch lock variant called the Encode Lever was released in 2023.
+In 2022, it launched the Encode Plus deadbolt, which adds a Thread radio to work with Apple Home and was the first smart lock to support Apple's NFC home key standard.
+It announced the Sense Pro deadbolt in 2025, its first smart lock with support for Matter, ultra-wideband digital keys using the Aliro standard, and its first smart lock without a keyway.

 Nexia Home Intelligence

 Nexia Home Intelligence is a home automation system that was launched by Schlage and Ingersoll Rand that allows users to remotely control and monitor home automation devices.
 A wireless network is created within the home and connects the wireless door lock to the internet.
 Using a smart-phone or a web-enabled computer, users can monitor and send commands to the Schlage Bridge, which communicates with Z-Wave enabled wireless locks, thermostats, lights, cameras, and other components within the home.
 There is a monthly fee associated with the Nexia Home Intelligence service.

 Nexia Home Intelligence is no longer maintained by Schlage.
 It remained with Ingersoll Rand during the IR-Allegion spin-off process.
 Ingersoll Rand solely maintains the Nexia platform.

 One of its key features is "depth control" which senses if someone else is using your assigned PIN: it then enhances its security by proceeding to lock out that same PIN number.
 All Schlage products that were designed for the Nexia platform work with major smart home platforms.
 All security features such as "depth control" work under certain conditions such as "HomeKit".